Non-Normal Route to Chaos: Appendix: Methodology

 The Lyapunov exponents are the asymptotic logarithmic growth rates of the singular values of \(M_N\),

-for typical initial conditions on the invariant set \cite{Benettin1980Theory,Benettin1980Numerical}.
+for typical initial conditions on the invariant set \cite{Benettin1980Numerical,benettin1980lyapunov}.
 We used the standard Benettin--QR procedure.
-After discarding an initial transient of \(N_{\mathrm{burn}}^{(\lambda)}=2\times 10^4\) iterates, we initialized a random orthonormal basis \(Q_0\in\mathbb{R}^{3\times 3}\) and iterated
+After discarding an initial transient, an orthonormal tangent basis \(Q_0\) was initialized and iterated according to

 where \(Q_{n+1}\) is orthonormal and \(R_n\) is upper triangular.
-The finite-time Lyapunov exponents are then estimated as
+The finite-time Lyapunov exponents were estimated as

-We used \(N_{\mathrm{iter}}^{(\lambda)}=6\times 10^4\) accumulation iterates for each value of \(K\), and the resulting three exponents were sorted in descending order before further post-processing.
-The quantity plotted in the main text is the largest exponent \(\lambda_1\).
-Its sign provides the standard asymptotic classification: \(\lambda_1<0\) indicates stability and convergence toward a regular attracting fixed point or periodic set, \(\lambda_1=0\) marks neutral growth, and \(\lambda_1>0\) signals sensitive dependence on initial conditions and hence chaos.
-For clarity, we note that local one-step Jacobian diagnostics are distinct from Lyapunov exponents.
-Along the same orbit, one may define the instantaneous spectral radius and singular values.
+The number of tangent vectors was chosen to match the dimension of the class: two for the planar maps and three for the skew-product maps.
+The quantity reported in the main text is the largest exponent \(\lambda_1\).
+The sign of \(\lambda_1\) determines the transition used to define \(K_c^{(j)}\): \(\lambda_1<0\) indicates net asymptotic contraction, while \(\lambda_1>0\) signals sensitive dependence on initial conditions.